 Our residential treatment center is a place for new beginnings.
-It’s a place where you can trust your children will make positive strides to recover from emotional, psychiatric, behavioral, and addictions problems.
+It’s a place where you can trust your adolescent will make positive strides to recover from emotional, psychiatric, behavioral, and addictions problems.
 Learn more about our residential treatment facility, programs and treatment options by contacting us today.

 Cognitive Behavioral Therapy (CBT) is an active intervention approach.
 Therapists work with individual patients, teaching them how to identify thoughts, feelings, and behaviors.